lukasHoel/3rscan-triplet-dataset-toolkit/README.md

 triplet networks.
 More information about the 3RScan dataset can be found here: https://github.com/WaldJohannaU/3RScan We also provide sample model implementations that use this dataset.

-From all rgb camera images of the scans in the 3RScan dataset, we select those image that are viable for training a triplet network based on filters:
+From all rgb camera images of the scans in the 3RScan dataset, we select those images that are viable for training a triplet network based on filters:
 - minimum size
 - minimum visibility (occlusion+truncation of objects)
 - class-filter (e.g. don't use images of walls)

 These images get then combined into triplets (anchor, positive, negative) based on different positive and negative criteria (easy, medium, hard).